rainakwok/mini-projects/README.md

 ### 2. Hangman
 This is a simple game of hangman.
-- Setup command:
+- Setup command: N/A
-- Run command:
+- Run command: Go to src/hangman.py.
+Press the 'run' button